beastrc/react-native-fs/README.md

 ```
 type ReadDirItem = {
-  created: date;     // The creation date of the file (iOS only)
+  ctime: date;     // The creation date of the file (iOS only)
-  modified: date;     // The last modified date of the file
+  mtime: date;     // The last modified date of the file
   name: string;     // The name of the item
   path: string;     // The absolute path to the item
   size: string;     // Size in bytes